-Using the same data as above, I can find the total of all supplies delivered (green), on the way (blue), or just being ordered (yellow).
+Using the same data as above, I can find the total of all delivered supplies (green), tally those on their way (blue) or those ready for ordering (yellow).

 I just need to switch to the All colors tab in the add-on and adjust the same settings: